em1208/geocoder/README.md

 Speak up on Twitter and tell us how you use this Python Geocoder module by using the following Twitter Hashtags [@Addxy](https://twitter.com/search?q=%40Addxy) [#geocoder](https://twitter.com/search?q=%23geocoder).

+## Thanks to

+A big thanks to all the people that help contribute: @flebel @patrickyan